AJC Home > About AJC > Council Bylaws

 Section 4.
 Nomination Procedure; Recommendation of Most Qualified Candidates

-As required by the Alaska Constitution Article IV, Section 5, and Alaska law,4 the Council shall select two or more candidates who stand out as the most qualified under the criteria set out in Article I, Section 2 of these bylaws.
+The Council shall select two or more4 candidates who stand out as the most qualified under the criteria set out in Article I, Section 2 of these bylaws.
 The names of the selected candidates shall be submitted to the governor in alphabetical order; but if the Council’s vote does not result in selecting at least two applicants who are sufficiently qualified, the Council shall decline to submit any names and will re-advertise the position.

 Section 5.
 Multiple Vacancies